wagov/soc-itsm/security-operations-training/azure vm.md

 Create an SSH connection with the VM.

+Linux:

 1. If you are on a Mac or Linux machine, open a Bash prompt and set read-only permission on the .pem file using `chmod 400 ~/Downloads/myKey.pem`.
 If you are on a Windows machine, open a PowerShell prompt.

+Linux and Windows:

 1. At your prompt, open an SSH connection to your virtual machine.
 Replace the IP address with the one from your VM, and replace the path to the `.pem` with the path to where the key file was downloaded.